tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 using a freshly derived attestation_secret.
 The attestation_secret used during the initial handshake MUST NOT be reused.

-Re-attestation can be triggered after:

-* completion of an Extended Key Update (EKU) exchange {{!I-D.ietf-tls-extended-key-update}}.
+Reattestation is always associated with the completion of an Extended Key Update (EKU) exchange
+{{!I-D.ietf-tls-extended-key-update}}.
 Extended Key Update injects fresh key-exchange input into the key schedule and produces a new main secret (`Main Secret N+1`) {{I-D.ietf-tls-extended-key-update}}.
 To bind re-attestation to this EKU exchange, the attester derives a fresh attestation secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and